ahgroup/modelbuilder/auxiliary/Thoughts and Ideas.md

 ## Current package structure
 * Currently, user loads package, starts main menu with `modelbuilder()`
-* Main menu lets users build a new model, load an existing model, modify or analyze existing model, export code for existing model, and do import/export to SBML.
-Only some of the features are currently implemented/working.
+* Main menu lets users build a new model, load an existing model, modify or analyze existing model, export code for existing model
-* Each model is saved as list structure called 'model' and stored in Rdata files.
+* Each model is saved as list structure called 'mbmodel' and stored in Rdata files.
 * Several functions take the model structure and turn it into R code/functions for implementing the model as ODE, stochastic/adaptivetau, discrete time, RxODE, SBML, etc. (only some implemented yet)
 * As model is built, a diagram is drawn
 * As model is built, equations are written to screen as Latex/shiny output object